 Each day can be filled with multiple challenges other people find typical.
 Having a stomach bug, dental work, or even a very heavily scheduled day are opportunities for recovery to be derailed and the eating disorder to creep in.

-And just like an addict, I often experience a sort of psychological “high” from using symptoms.
+And similar to an addict, I often experience a sort of psychological “high” from using symptoms.
 While I logically know they are not good for me, I have strong urges that are difficult to resist.

 While eating disorders do thrive off of comparing ourselves to those around us, it is such an insidious and tricky phenomena.
 The deeper someone falls into an eating disorder, often the more distorted their view of themselves and others becomes.